 Martin Seligman is considered the father of positive psychology.
 He tells the story of a central moment during 1998, a few months before he was elected president of the American Psychological Association:

-Mihaly Csikszentmihalyi also acknowledged the need for a positive psychology.
+Mihaly Csikszentmihalyi also acknowledged the need for positive psychology.
 During World War II in Europe, he witnessed successful and confident men become helpless and hopeless as their social support vanished.
-As they lost their jobs, money and status, they also lost their sense of meaning in life.
+As they lost their jobs, money, and status, they also lost their sense of meaning in life.

-Philosophy, history and religion didn’t provide him with the answers he was looking for.
+Philosophy, history, and religion failed to provide him with the answers he was looking for.
 They were too subjective and abstract.
-When he came across psychology he thought, here is a possible solution to my questions.
-A discipline that deals with the fundamental issues of life with the simplicity of the natural sciences.
+When he came across psychology he thought, here is a possible solution to my questions—a discipline that deals with the fundamental issues of life with the simplicity of the natural sciences.

 This period in psychology is known as the culmination of behaviorism.
-Psychology and behavior were being taught as “a branch of statistical mechanics” and so he struggled to put together the two building blocks of a social science: “to understand what is and what could be”.
+Psychology and behavior were being taught as “a branch of statistical mechanics” and so he struggled to put together the two building blocks of social science: “to understand what is and what could be.”

 Fast forward a decade, and humanistic psychologists like Abraham Maslow and Carl Rogers brought a new perspective to psychology.
 Parting ways with Freud and behaviorism, this approach emphasized the inherent drive in all human beings to self-actualize, to express their own capabilities and creativity.

-Unfortunately, it lacked cumulative empirical base, leading to multiple therapeutic self-help movements.
+Unfortunately, it lacked a cumulative empirical base, leading to multiple therapeutic self-help movements.

-Regardless of the stories and insights that led to the conviction that the time for positive psychology has come, Seligman and Csikszentmihalyi’s message is definitely timely, to remind the field that:
+Regardless of the stories and insights that led to the conviction that the time for positive psychology has come, Seligman and Csikszentmihalyi’s message is definitely timely, a reminder to the field that:

 “Psychology is not just the study of pathology, weakness and damage, it’s also the study of strength and virtue.
 Treatment is not just fixing what is broken; it is nurturing what is best.
 Psychology is not just a branch of medicine concerned with illness or health; it is much larger.